dcokic/NordicPropertiesTestingChallenge/README.md

 npm install
 npx playwright test
 To view the test report:

-bash
-Копирај
-Измени
 npx playwright show-report

  CI/CD with GitHub Actions

 This project uses GitHub Actions to run tests automatically on:

-Push to main or master
+Push to master

-Pull requests to main or master
+Pull requests to master

 The CI workflow is located at .github/workflows/playwright.yml.
 The HTML report is uploaded as an artifact after each run.